hanpham32/easya-hackathon/README.md

 ## Challenges We Face
-- Time constraint for implementation: deploy NFT colletion, set up git server and webhooks to receive Push request.
+- We only had roughly two days for implementation, and last day to wrap up our presentaion and website.
+We faced time constraint for implementation: deploy NFT colletion, set up git server and webhooks to receive Push request.

-If given more time, we can improve the UI of the workshops and dashboard.
+If given more time, we can improve the UI, deploy backend server for services like storage, NFT collection, set up git repository for workshops.

 ## Roadmap:
 - Finish the implementation for rewarding system, repository server, and app API endpoints.